VinayMayavanshi13/CatalogueOfThings/README.md

 - [ ]  The Dip - Seth Godin
 - [ ]  Who Moved My Cheese - Dr Spencer Johnson
 - [ ]  No Logo: No Space, No Choice, No Jobs - Naomi Klein
-- [ ]  On Writing: A Memoir of the Craft
+- [ ]  On Writing: A Memoir of the Craft - Stephen King
-Book by Stephen King
 - [ ]  The Emperor of Maladies Heretics - Siddhartha
 - [ ]  India Before Gandhi - Ramachandra Guha
 - [ ]  India After Gandhi - Ramachandra Guha